Tag: First Brands Group

 The Firewall as Performance

 Declaring “we were defrauded” is not a governance clarification.
 It is choreography.
 It shifts attention from structural modeling failures to an external villain.
 It converts systemic fragility into a narrative of betrayal.
-Private credit, now a multi-trillion-dollar shadow banking engine, survives on this choreography: opacity in underwriting, sponsor dominance in negotiations, and institutional eagerness to reframe risk as misfortune.
+Private credit is now a multi-trillion-dollar shadow banking engine.
+It survives on this choreography.
+The system relies on opacity in underwriting.
+There is sponsor dominance in negotiations.
+Also, institutions are eager to reframe risk as misfortune.
 The firewall protects the flow of belief, not the quality of underwriting.

 For policymakers and citizen-investors, the lesson extends beyond Jefferies.
 The private-credit complex financing mid-market America is now pressure-testing its own opacity.
 When capital depends on narrative rather than regulation, exposure becomes rhetorical, not accidental.
 The breach is rehearsed through language, not discovered through audit.
 The opacity is engineered, not incidental.
 And in this new choreography, the narrative firewall replaces accountability with performance.